 Mushroom, Mozzarella, and Cherry Tomato Pizza

-White button, cremini or a mix of wild mushrooms brings excitement to this pizza, making every bite a little bit different.
+A mix of white button and cremini mushrooms brings excitement to this pizza, making every bite a little bit different.
 Add a layer of color with a blend of cherry tomatoes, while the smoked mozzarella echoes the earthiness of the sautéed mushrooms.

 Recipe courtesy of Katie Workman of The Mom 100.